phadke555/mcorec_baseline/docs/rules.md

 ## Summary of the rules for systems participating in the challenge:

+- The participants can use the development set to evaluating model performance during system development.
+It can be used to select the best model checkpoint, tune hyperparameters, and compare different system configurations.
+However, the dev set must not be used to train the model or update its internal parameters in any way.

-- For building the system, it is allowed to use the training subset of MCoRec dataset and external data listed in the subsection Data and pre-trained models.
-If you believe there is some public dataset missing, you can propose it to be added until the deadline as specified in the schedule.
+- For system development, participants are permitted to use the MCoRec training subset, as well as the external data and pre-trained models listed in the [Data and Pre-trained Models](#external-data-and-pre-trained-models) subsection.
+If you believe a public dataset or model is missing from this list, you may propose its addition before the deadline specified in the schedule.

-- The development subset of MCoRec can be used for evaluating the system throughout the challenge period, but not for training or automatic tuning of the systems.
-- Pre-trained models are listed in the “Data and pre-trained models” subsection.
-Only those pre-trained models are allowed to be used.
-If you believe there is some model missing, you can propose it to be added until the deadline as specified in the schedule.
-If your system does not comply with these rules (e.g. by using a private dataset), you may still submit your system, but we will not include it in the final rankings.
+Systems that do not comply with these rules (e.g., by using a private dataset) may still be submitted but will be excluded from the final rankings.

 ## Evaluation